cdapio/coopr/coopr-docs/docs/source/faq/general.rst

 Can Coopr work on my laptop?
 ----------------------------------------
-Coopr has been tested on OSX Mavericks.
+Coopr has been tested on OS X Mavericks and Linux.
 There are plans to add Windows support in a future release, but until then Windows users will have to use the usual workarounds, such as using Cygwin.

 How long has Coopr been used in a production environment and where is it being used?